Hope of Israel Ministries (Ecclesia of YEHOVAH):

 History of the Trinity

 In the minds of the religious authorities the ancient idea of monotheism was shattered by their misunderstanding of the claims of the Messiah in the first century A.D.
 Here was someone who claimed he was the Son of God.
 But how could he be they reasoned?
-The Jewish people believed for centuries that there was only one God.
+The Israelite people believed for centuries that there was only one God.
 If the claims of "this Yeshua" were accepted, then in their minds their belief would be no different from that of the polytheistic pagans around them.
 If he were the pre-existent Son of YEHOVAH God, their whole system of monotheism would disintegrate.

 When the Messiah plainly told certain Judahites of his day that he was the Son of YEHOVAH God, some, in their ignorance, were ready to stone him for blasphemy (John 10:33).